 The costume shop works on hats for the toy soldiers in Babes in Toyland

-Honoring our commitment to a safe and vibrant learning space, PHS’s approach to COVID-19 is cautious, science-minded, and informed by the needs of our most vulnerable members.
+Honoring our commitment to a safe and vibrant learning space, PHS’s approach to illness is cautious, science-minded, and informed by the needs of our most vulnerable members.
 We are making every effort to ensure that our mix of online and onsite courses are safe and accessible for all of us.
 When we are indoors together, those efforts include vaccination, masking, and air filtration.

 • KN94 and KF94 masks are acceptable substitutes for N95 masks.

 • Students with sensory processing or other medical issues who cannot tolerate N95/KN95/KF94 or equivalent respirator masks may wear ASTM Level 1 procedure masks or ASTM Level 2 or Level 3 surgical masks.
-For the safety of our most vulnerable members, everyone with a medically necessary exemption from vaccination must wear an N95/KN95/KF94 or equivalent respirator without vents.

 • Be wary of fraudulent or counterfeit masks.